 • Build connections to other TSNS activities and City of Toronto engagement opportunities

-Please sign up for the Community Leaders Newsletter to stay up to date on TSNS Community Network meeting dates.
+Please sign up for the Community Leaders Newsletter to stay up to date on TSNS Community Network activities.

 To support continued engagement through Toronto Strong Neighbourhoods Strategy (TSNS), City staff are working with The Neighbourhood Organization, in partnership with Rexdale Community Health Centre, Progress Place – West Mount Dennis Community Place Hub, University Health Network – Gattuso Centre for Social Medicine, The Neighbourhood Group, Scarborough Centre for Healthy Communities and St James Town Community Corner, to establish an Ambassador program that supports TSNS Community Networks.